Sruthi96200/Optimizing_Vehicle_Routing_Project/README.md

+📌 Project Title
+Optimizing Vehicle Routing with Time Windows Using Julia

+📖 Overview
-Optimizing Vehicle Routing with Time Windows Using Julia This project focuses on solving the classical Vehicle Routing Problem with Time Windows (VRPTW), where a homogeneous fleet of vehicles must service a set of customers within specific time windows and capacity limits.
-Each route must begin and end at a central depot, and the objective is to minimize the total number of vehicles utilized, while ensuring that every customer is visited exactly once and within their designated time window.
+This project addresses the Vehicle Routing Problem with Time Windows (VRPTW) — a classic logistics optimization challenge.
+A homogeneous fleet of vehicles must deliver to a set of customers, adhering to strict delivery time windows and vehicle capacity constraints.
+Each route starts and ends at a central depot.
+The primary objective is to minimize the total number of vehicles utilized, ensuring that:

-To address this optimization challenge, the project implements two advanced methodologies:
+Each customer is visited exactly once

+Time window and capacity constraints are fully respected

+⚙️ Methodology
-1. Mixed-Integer Linear Programming (MILP):
+1. Mixed-Integer Linear Programming (MILP)
-A comprehensive MILP model is formulated by defining binary variables to represent vehicle routing decisions and continuous variables for service start times.
-The formulation incorporates essential constraints related to vehicle capacity, time windows, and route connectivity.
-The model is implemented using the Julia JuMP optimization package, which provides a flexible and efficient framework for modeling and solving large-scale mathematical programs.
+A detailed MILP formulation is developed using the JuMP package in Julia.
+The model includes:

+Binary decision variables to represent whether a vehicle travels from one node to another

+Continuous variables to track service start times

+Constraints for time windows, route flow, and capacity limitations

+This model provides an exact solution to the VRPTW using a mathematical programming approach.

-2. Column Generation Approach:
+2. Column Generation Technique
-As an alternative to MILP, this approach reformulates the problem using a potentially exponential set of feasible routes.
-Starting with a set of trivial routes—each serving a single customer—the method iteratively solves a restricted master problem and a pricing subproblem to identify and add new routes that improve the solution.
-This decomposition-based method significantly enhances scalability, especially for larger problem instances.

-The dataset used in this project includes customer coordinates and demand values, with the depot specified as the final entry.
-Travel times are computed using Euclidean distance, ensuring realistic routing costs.
-The implementation notebook includes both optimization strategies, performance comparisons, and visualizations of the resulting vehicle routes.

-This project showcases expertise in combinatorial optimization, integer programming, and decomposition techniques, and demonstrates practical skills in leveraging Julia for solving real-world logistics and transportation problems.
-It offers a robust foundation for applications in supply chain optimization and intelligent transportation systems.
+To scale the problem efficiently, the project also implements a Column Generation approach:

+Begins with a set of trivial routes (each serving a single customer)

+Iteratively solves a restricted master problem

+Uses a pricing subproblem to generate cost-reducing new routes

+This decomposition method is especially effective for large-scale instances with many customers.

+📊 Dataset & Assumptions
+Customer coordinates and demand values are provided

+Depot is defined as the final entry in the dataset

+Travel times are computed using Euclidean distances

+All inputs are assumed to be non-negative integers

+💡 Key Highlights
+Implemented in Julia using the JuMP optimization framework

+Demonstrates both exact and scalable heuristic approaches

+Includes code, visualizations, and performance comparisons

+Applicable to real-world transportation, distribution, and supply chain scenarios

+🔍 Skills Demonstrated
+Combinatorial Optimization

+Mathematical Modeling (MILP)

+Column Generation & Decomposition Techniques

+Algorithm Design in Julia